Skip to main content

 Do I need hunter education from my home state?

 Most states accept hunter education certificates from other states through reciprocity agreements.
 You typically need to carry proof of your home state's hunter education certification when hunting out of state.
+A few states require their own course if your home state's standards differ significantly.

 What additional licenses do non-residents need?